Flintshire County Council: Leadership

+Composition

+Following the 2022 election and subsequent by-elections and changes of allegiance up to July 2025, the composition of the council was:

+Of the independent councillors, twelve form the "Independent Group", eight form the "True Independent" group, five form the "Eagle" group, and the other two are not aligned to any group.
+Cabinet positions are shared between Labour, the Independent Group, and Eagle, which therefore form the council's administration.
+The next election is due in 2027.

 Elections

 Since 2012, elections have taken place every five years.
 The last election was 5 May 2022.

 Party with the most elected councillors in bold.
-Coalition agreements in notes column.

-By the May 2017 elections the Labour Group held 34 seats on the council and held the same number after the election results came in, though they had gained seats in some wards (for example Llanfynydd) and lost in others (e.g. Bagillt East).
-Fourteen (13 Lab & 1 Ind) of the seventy seats were elected unopposed.

-Following the elections in 2012 the council was governed by a coalition between Labour and a group of some of the Independents.
-Labour was the largest political group within the council with 34 members, followed by the Independent Alliance (14), Conservatives (6), Independents (6), the Liberal Democrats (5), and the New Independents (5).

 Premises

+The council is based at Tŷ Dewi Sant (St David's House) in Ewloe, which forms part of the community of Hawarden and comes under the post town of Deeside.

-The council is based at County Hall on Raikes Lane in Mold, which was built in 1967 for the original Flintshire County Council.
-Between 1974 and 1996 the building had been the headquarters of Clwyd County Council.
-When Flintshire was re-established as an administrative area in 1996 the new council inherited County Hall and the relatively new offices (built 1992) of Alyn and Deeside Borough Council at St David's Park in Ewloe in the community of Hawarden.
-The building at Ewloe was leased to Unilever for some years and was renamed Unity House.
+The modern council was previously based at County Hall on Raikes Lane in Mold, which was built in 1967 for the original Flintshire County Council.
+Between 1974 and 1996, County Hall had been the headquarters of Clwyd County Council.
+When Flintshire was re-established as an administrative area in 1996, the new council inherited County Hall and the relatively new offices (built 1992) of Alyn and Deeside Borough Council at St David's Park in Ewloe.
+The building at Ewloe was leased to Unilever for some years and was renamed "Unity House".
 By 2018, County Hall was proving very costly to maintain, while Unilever's lease of Unity House had ended and the council had tried to sell it without success.
-The council therefore decided to move several departments to Unity House, which it renamed Ty Dewi Sant.
-The rear wings of County Hall were then demolished in 2020, retaining only the front part of the building which includes the council chamber and some office space.
-County Hall therefore continues to serve as the council's official headquarters and meeting place, but many of the council's staff are now based at Ty Dewi Sant.
+The council therefore decided to move several departments to Unity House, which it renamed Tŷ Dewi Sant.
+The rear wings of County Hall were then demolished in 2020, retaining only the front part of the building which included the council chamber and some office space.
+A new council chamber was subsequently created at Tŷ Dewi Sant in 2025, allowing that building to also become the council's meeting place.
+The council then fully vacated County Hall in March 2025.

 The council also has an area office at Chapel Street in Flint called County Offices (formerly Delyn House) which it inherited from Delyn Borough Council.